Self-Hypnosis Guide: How to Re-programme Your Mind for Mental Health & Resilience

 The Reticular Activating System (RAS)

 The Reticular Activating System (RAS), located at the base of the brain, is a critical component of the trance state.
 The RAS acts as a filter, constantly scanning the environment for information relevant to your survival, goals, or immediate focus.
 When you engage in self-hypnosis and introduce focused, positive suggestions (e.g., "I notice opportunities for success"), you are essentially programming your RAS to filter the world differently.
-This means you begin to unconsciously seek out and act upon opportunities that align with your new internal mindsets, dramatically enhancing motivation and goal attainment.
+This means you begin to unconsciously seek out and act upon opportunities that align with your new internal mindsets.

-• Anxiety Disorders: Regular practice of self-hypnosis significantly reduces generalized anxiety and helps mitigate panic attacks.
-By repeatedly returning to a state of calm and focused control, users physically reinforce the neural pathways associated with relaxation and emotional stability.
+Anxiety Disorders: Regular practice of self-hypnosis significantly reduces generalised anxiety and helps mitigate panic attacks.
+By repeatedly returning to a state of calm and focused control, users physically reinforce the neural pathways associated with emotional stability.

 Getting started with self-hypnosis is straightforward and relies on consistency.
 Think of it less as a monumental undertaking and more as a daily mental hygiene routine, similar to brushing your teeth.